geototti21/geototti21/README.md

 ## 🏷️ geototti21 - Ioannis Georgoulas

-👋 Hey, I am Ioannis, I am based in ☀️ London and at the moment work as a SRE Engineering Manager at [@Paddle](https://github.com/PaddleHQ)
+👋 Hey, I am Ioannis, I am based in ☀️ London and at the moment work as a Senior SRE Engineering Manager at [@Paddle](https://github.com/PaddleHQ)

 #### ⭐ Key Features
 * Gopher - Loves working with Go